 After your recompiled application starts running, start exploring your custom trace data on the Traces Browser and exploring the RED metrics and histograms that are automatically derived on the Service Dashboard from your trace data.

-For maximum flexibility, you can use the Wavefront Sender SDKs.
-See Wavefront SDKs for Sending Raw Data for background.
+For maximum flexibility, you can use the Sender SDKs.
+See Operations for Applications SDKs for Sending Raw Data for background.

 When you use a Sender SDK, you won’t see span-level RED metrics by default.
 This section explains how to send span-level RED metrics using a custom tracing port.